pulumi/docs/content/blog/embrace-kubernetes-part2/index.md

 Kubernetes is a better fit for medium and large organizations.
 Startups and smaller  companies should take a look at off-the-shelf options.

 **[ ] Where does your organization sit in its adoption of DevOps?**
-It’s important that your organization is well along in its adoption of DevOps principles such as collaboration, good communication, trust, and the ability to work for the good of the entire company.
+Your organization must be well along in its adoption of DevOps principles such as collaboration, good communication, trust, and the ability to work for the good of the entire company.

 **[ ] Do you really need to change your infrastructure?**
 Does your current solution allow you to deliver features to your customers quickly, easily, and reliably?
 Ask yourself the questions, “Is what we have truly broken?
 Do we really need to fix it?”